com-lihaoyi/scalasql/reference.md

 *
     ```sql
     SELECT ?
-LIKE ? as res
+LIKE ?
+AS res
     ```